ShreySinha02/wagtail/README.md

 -   Fast out of the box, cache-friendly when you need it
 -   Content API for 'headless' sites with de-coupled front-end
 -   Runs on a Raspberry Pi or a multi-datacenter cloud platform
--   StreamField encourages flexible content without compromising structure
+-   StreamField encourages flexible content without compromising the structure
 -   Powerful, integrated search, using Elasticsearch or PostgreSQL
 -   Excellent support for images and embedded content
 -   Multi-site and multi-language ready